microsoft/pai/src/alert-manager/config/alert-manager.md

   repeat-interval: 24h
 ```

-Similarly, we get the generated configuration if `alert-handler` is partially configured.
+Similarly, we can get the generated configuration if `alert-handler` is partially configured.